T of C

 Acquiring a Qin Silk Strings Tassels Tuning Pegs Studs Qin body diagrams 首頁

 The qin at right was made by He Mingwei of Chengdu around 1990.
-Until I recently started using a qin by
+Until I acquired recent qins by

 Footnotes

-1. He Mingwei stopped making qins for a while, but I heard that he has started making them again (ca. 2006).
-(Return)
+He Mingwei stopped making qins for a while, but in 2006 I heard that he had started making them again.
+I saw several in Singapore around 2012; they seemed almost garish compared to the earlier ones.

-3. The pale wavey effect on the top and bottom surface of the qin is the reflection from a white radiator that was standing behind the qin as I took the picture.
-(Return)
+The pale wavy effect on the top and bottom surface of the qin is the reflection from a white radiator that was standing behind the instrument as I took the picture.